MU-Data-Science/EVA/README.md

    ```
    This step will take several minutes to complete.

-6. Run variant analysis using AVAH.
-Adam/Cannoli, Freebayes, and BWA are
+7. Run variant analysis using AVAH.
-   used.
 For usage, type:
     ```
     $ ${HOME}/AVAH/scripts/run_variant_analysis_at_scale.sh -h
     ```
+   a.
+For ADAM-Cannoli (w/ BWA and Freebayes):

-   **a.** If sequences need to be downloaded to HDFS,
+     1. If sequences need to be downloaded to HDFS,
    then run the following command:
    ```
    $ hdfs dfs -rm -r /tmp/logs; hdfs dfs -rm -r /spark-events/*; hdfs dfs -rm /*.fastq.gz